-Total plasma clearance of rosiglitazone is around 3 l/h and the term nat dimination half-life of rosiglitazone is approximately 3 to 4 hours.
-There is no evidence for the pected accumulation of rosiglitazone after once or twice daily dosing.
-The major route of excretion is the urine with approximately two-thirds of the dose being eliminated by this is the provided in urine or faecas.
-The terminal half-life for radioactivity was about 130 hours indicating the elimination of metabolites is very slow.
-Accumulation of the metabolites in plasma is expected about 130 hours indicating the elimination of metabolites in that of the major metabolite (para-hydroxy-sulphate) for which in 5-fold accumulation is anticipated.
+Total plasma clearance of rosiglitazone is around 3 l/h and the torminal elimination half-life of rosiglitazone is approximately 3 to 4 hours.
+There is no evidence for unexpected accumulation of rosiglitazone after once or twice daily dosing.
+The major note of excretion is the urine with approximately two-thirds of the dose being eliminated by the route, whereas faecal elimination accounts for approximately 25% of dose.
+No intact drug is excreted in urine or faeces.
+The terminal half-life for radioactivity was about 130 hours indicating that elimination of metabolites is very slow.
+Accumulation of the metabolites in plasma is expected upon repeated dosing, especially that of the major metabolite (para-hydroxy-sulphate) for which an 8-fold accumulation is anticipated.